ansible-collections/community.postgresql/CONTRIBUTING.md

 If you are a committer, also refer to the [Ansible committer guidelines](https://docs.ansible.com/ansible/devel/community/committer_guidelines.html).

+If you are a maintainer / interested in becoming a maintainer of this collection, refer to the [Maintainer guidelines](https://github.com/ansible/community-docs/blob/main/maintaining.rst).

 ## Issue tracker

 Whether you are looking for an opportunity to contribute or you found a bug and already know how to solve it, please go to the [issue tracker](https://github.com/ansible-collections/community.postgresql/issues).